Jose Pepe Jijon of Finca Soledad is an Ecuadorian Force of Nature

 FINCA SOLEDAD

 Finca Soledad stands at 1,515 masl in a terrace rising above the Intag Valley in the Imbabura province in Ecuador.
 Surrounded by endemic trees in biodynamic balance the terroir expresses just what nature has to give in full.
-Pepe listen carefully to the silent language intrinsic to our ecosystem to develop profiles that enhance vibrant and delicate notes.
+Pepe listens carefully to the silent language intrinsic to our ecosystem to develop profiles that enhance vibrant and delicate notes.
 The farm stretches over 120 hectares, eight of which are set aside for the production of various coffee varieties including Typica Mejorada, Caturra, Castillo and Sidra.
 There are other projected varieties to emerge in due time, namely Geisha.

 Older Post Newer Post